iamdanielv/ollama_scripts/README.md

 By default, Ollama only listens for requests from the local machine (`localhost`).
 For OpenWebUI (running in a Docker container) to connect to Ollama, the Ollama service must be configured to listen on all network interfaces (`0.0.0.0`).

-The `installollama.sh` script will detect if this is needed and prompt you to apply this configuration automatically.
+The `install-ollama.sh` script will detect if this is needed and prompt you to apply this configuration automatically.
 This is the recommended way to set it up.

 ### Changing Network Configuration ⚙️ 🌐